dafny-lang/dafny/docs/_includes/Expressions.md

 ````grammar
 SeqDisplayExpr = "[" [ Expressions ] "]"
 ````
-A sequence display expression provide a way to constructing a sequence with given values.
+A sequence display expression provides a way to construct a sequence with given values.
 For example

 ```dafny